pilgrim2go/empire/docs/deploying_an_application.md

 ## Empire application types

-Empire treats "web" and "non-web" services different.
+When using the `standard` Procfile format, Empire treats "web" and "non-web" services different.
 Here, a "web" process is defined as anything which needs to expose a port.
 The way to differentiate the two types of processes is easy.

 ### Non-web processes